inclement/inclem.net/content/180715-p4arevamp.rst

 the old Pygame bootstrap mostly as before, but also implements an SDL2 based PythonActivity that works very well with Kivy - highly anecdotal testing found, amongst other things, app start time reduced to 60% of what it was with Pygame.
-It also simplifies maintenance; SDL2's java components fulfil the same role as those maintained in the Pygame backend, but no longer require much special treatment as functionality such as touch interaction and pausing are now accessed with the SDL2 api just as on desktop platforms.
+It also simplifies maintenance as SDL2's java components fulfil the same role as those maintained in the Pygame backend, but no longer require much special treatment as functionality such as touch interaction and pausing are now accessed with the SDL2 api just as on desktop platforms.

-Further, as a proof that python-for-android can now build non-Kivy apps you can build for Android projects created with the `Vispy scientific visualisation library <http://vispy.org/>`_!
+Further, python-for-android can now build non-Kivy apps!
+The first project with this support built in is the `Vispy scientific visualisation library <http://vispy.org/>`_.
 This uses the same new SDL2 backend but Kivy is not involved, and the build process does not use Cython (unlike with Kivy); instead, SDL2 and OpenGL are called entirely with ctypes, using `pysdl2
 <https://pysdl2.readthedocs.org/en/latest/>`_ and Vispy's own gloo
 wrapper respectively.
 I didn't even have to patch things much for this, Vispy is mostly self contained and already quite platform independent, barring a couple of possible small bugs and a hack to avoid the lack of a supported font provider on Android.
 Vispy also uses numpy heavily, but this was already supported by python-for-android and seems to work fine.
-This Vispy support is itself quite experimental and there are some performance issues with Vispy that will need resolving, but it was very simple to set up with the new toolchain.
+The Vispy support is itself quite experimental and there are some performance issues that will need resolving, but it was very simple to set up with the new toolchain.
 Here's a screenshot of one of Vispy's 3D examples running on Android - there are a few small visual artifacts, but I think these are small bugs in Vispy's OpenGL ES 2 support that the Vispy team are actively addressing:

 .. figure:: {filename}/media/vispy_android_example.png
    :alt: Image of Vispy running on Android
    :align: center

 Support for binary distribution and multiple architectures are both partially implemented but (at the time of writing) not yet working.
 However, the toolchain is built around them, so there should